roman-milk/roman-milk.github.io/babysitting.md

  She would need a rest after yesterday's frantic action.
 He wasn't proud of what he had done to her but just couldn't help himself.
 His friend had called it a sex pentathlon and they had spurred each other on.

  Maybe he should encourage Bobby to give her more time to unwind alone.
 He relaxed and sat back enjoying the rays.
 At least right now she wasn't being pestered for sex all the time.
-Report_Story #1